Skip to Content

 Weather

-Nova Scotia weather can be summed up into one word – moderate.
+Weather in Nova Scotia can be summed up with one word – moderate.
 It rarely gets extremely hot or extremely cold and the daily temperature does fluctuate both by time of day and by your proximity to the ocean.

-If you spend the morning in Halifax, the afternoon in Wolfville and end up in Yarmouth in the evening – the weather and temperature can be quite different.
-Having a light fleece or knit sweater on hand for easy layering will keep you comfortable wherever you are.
+For example, if you spend the morning in Halifax by the Atlantic Ocean, the afternoon in Wolfville near the Bay of Fundy and end up in the harbourside town of Yarmouth in the evening – the weather and temperature can be quite different from place to place.
+Having a light fleece or knit sweater on hand for easy layering will ensure you are comfortable, wherever you are.

 Summer